digitallyinduced/ihp/Guide/naming-conventions.markdown

 ## Introduction

 The code of applications powered by IHP should always feel like it's the same kind of application.
 This helps to quickly switch between projects.
-Also the end user of your application does not care whether something uses camel case or snake case, but it's important that this decision is used consistently in the project.
+Also, the end-user of your application does not care whether something uses camel-case or snake-case, but consistency is important in the project.
 Therefore IHP comes with a set of rules on how to name certain things.

 ## Database

 Table names should always use lowercase, snake case and be in the plural form.

 Here are some examples of good names: